osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 # Vector — Remote LSASS Credential Access via UNC Execution and DCOM Lateral Movement

-**Target:** Windows Server 2019 Standard Evaluation (Build 17763) — Primary Domain Controller
+**Target:** Windows Server 2019 Standard Evaluation (Build 17763, KB5082123 — April 2026 CU) — Primary Domain Controller
 **Role:** lab2019.local DC — WIN-JOCP945SK51
+**UBR:** 17763.8644
-**Defender signatures:** AV 1.451.93.0 / Engine 1.1.26040.8
+**Defender signatures:** AV 1.451.93.0 / Engine 1.1.26040.8 (current as of 25 May 2026)
+**Real-time protection:** Enabled — `AMRunningMode: Normal`
 **Context:** Assumed breach — valid Domain Administrator credentials in hand
-**Prerequisite:** Previous Vector — custom LSASS dumper (curpipe) operational, ConfuserEx obfuscation confirmed working
 **Methodology:** Operational assumption analysis — documenting where defensive stack assumptions exceed their actual guarantees

 ---

 ## Research Question

-The previous Vector established that under these lab conditions, Defender's primary intervention point appeared to be the SMB write — the binary landing on the target disk via `put_file_single` triggers an on-write scan regardless of delivery method.
-Can the ingress problem be solved by executing the binary directly from a UNC path without writing it to the target disk at all?
+Given assumed breach on a domain controller, can credential material be extracted from LSASS entirely remotely — without the attacking binary ever touching the target filesystem — and what does the defensive stack actually observe?

 ---

+## The Memory Walker

+The credential extraction capability in this chain is a custom .NET LSASS dumper that operates without `MiniDumpWriteDump` or `dbghelp.dll`.
+It uses direct NT API calls to open a handle to the LSASS process, walk the PEB for loaded module enumeration, traverse committed memory regions, and construct a structurally valid minidump in memory before writing it to a specified output path.

+The resulting dump is parseable by pypykatz and KvcForensic and contains the full credential material present in LSASS at the time of execution — NT hashes, Kerberos keys, and session data.

+The binary is passed through ConfuserEx prior to deployment.
+ConfuserEx is a .NET obfuscator originally designed for IP protection.
+Applied here with rename, control flow mangling, and constants encoding protections, it produces a non-deterministic output — each compile produces a different binary with a different hash.
+This shifts the cloud ML verdict below Defender's block threshold.
+The tradeoff: ConfuserEx also zeroes the IMPHASH and strips PE publisher metadata, which introduces a separate Sysmon-detectable anomaly documented in the telemetry section below.

+---

 ## The Ingress Problem

-In the previous chain, every successful run required:

-1. Binary uploaded to `C:\ProgramData\` via SMB (`put_file_single`)
-2. Defender scans the file on write — `FastPath` cloud ML verdict
-3. Fresh ConfuserEx hash required to stay below the block threshold

-The on-write scan is Defender's primary intervention point.
+Copying the binary to the target disk via SMB triggers Defender's on-write scan.
+Under this lab configuration, `DetectionType: FastPath` — a cloud-assisted ML verdict — fires on the binary bytes as they land, regardless of the destination path.
+The detection surface is the write event itself.

+The question: can execution be achieved without a local write, eliminating the on-write scan surface entirely?

+Answer: yes — via UNC-hosted execution.
+The binary is served from Kali over SMB and executed directly from the network path.
+The target fetches and runs it without persisting it to local disk.
 Remove the local disk ingress point, shift the scan surface to network retrieval.

 ---